psylinse/stream-hubspot-chat-transcript/README.md

 To allow our chat users to join, they will first need to be registered with Stream.
 For this app, only the frontend user and a customer support user are required.

 The `createUsers` method creates the users in Stream, with optional properties to control each user's permissions.
-The method accepts the user inputs to create the `customer` object, and creates a generic `supporter` user to represent a technical or sales representative on the other end of the chat.
+The method accepts the user inputs to create the `customer` object and creates a generic `supporter` user to represent a technical or sales representative on the other end of the chat.

 ```javascript
 //backend/routes/index.js:24